verynewusername/instagrambot/README.md

     pip install -r requirements.txt
     ```
 3.  **Set up environment variables:**
-    *(If your project uses a .env file or similar for configuration, explain how to set it up.)*
+    Create a `.env` file in the root of the project (or copy `.env.example` if one exists).
+This file will store your credentials and other configuration settings.
     ```bash
-    # Example: Copy the example environment file
+    # Example: Copy the example environment file if you provide one
-    cp .env.example .env
+    # cp .env.example .env
     ```
-    Then, edit `.env` with your credentials and settings.
+    Add the following variables to your `.env` file:
+    ```env
+    INSTAGRAM_USERNAME="your_instagram_username"
+    INSTAGRAM_ENCRYPTED_PASSWORD="your_captured_encrypted_password"
+    ```
+    **Important Note on `INSTAGRAM_ENCRYPTED_PASSWORD`:**
+    This is not your plain text Instagram password.
+You need to capture this encrypted password string from a legitimate login request made through a web browser (e.g., using browser developer tools to inspect network requests during login).
+The specific encryption method is handled by Instagram, and this bot utilizes the already encrypted form.
+Once captured, this encrypted password should remain valid as long as your actual Instagram password does not change.

 ## 🚀 Usage